czlwang/BrainBERT/README.md

 # BrainBERT

 BrainBERT is an modeling approach for learning self-supervised representations of intracranial electrode data.
+See [paper](https://arxiv.org/abs/2302.14367) for details.

 We provide the training pipeline below.

-The data will be released as well.
+The trained weights and training data will be released as well.
 (Check back here for updates).

 ## Installation
 Requirements: